Skip to content

 $200M

-Leaders in ICF, the current US market is worth $200million and grows 5% per year.
+Leaders in ICF, the current US market is worth $200million and grows at about 5% per year.

 Industrial Buildings